developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ## Overview

-**Enterprise Application Configurator (EAC) is a companion utility for Enterprise Browser** that simplifies [DOM injection](../dominjectionandroid), a process that can add capabilities to a running EB app without changing the source code.
+**Enterprise Application Configurator (EAC) is a Zebra utility that works with Enterprise Browser**.
+It simplifies [DOM injection](../dominjectionandroid), a process that can add capabilities to a running EB app without changing the source code.
 EAC maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards and can voice-enable fields for spoken input and/or output.

 **DOM injection works by inserting CSS, JavaScript and/or meta tags into a running app**, enhancing the app with the functionality contained within the inserted code.
 EAC converts the field and/or key mappings made through its GUI into the necessary CSS, JavaScript and/or meta tags to be inserted, saving that code in a file.
 Once that file is pushed to the target device, the desired functionality is available next time the app is launched.